Who is Uesugi Yozan, the man whose portrait hangs in every elementary and junior high school in Yonezawa City? [Yamagata Prefecture]

 Uesugi Yozan, the man who restored the domain's finances from the brink of bankruptcy

-Takayama advocated the fundamental principle of reform "the three forms of help: self-help, mutual help, and assistance," and implemented the following measures:
+Takayama"the three principles of self-help, mutual aid, and assistance", and implemented the following measures:

 - Reduction of Edo-shikiryo (living expenses in Edo)